Prince3009/Employee-Management-System-Laravel-/README.md

 ## AdminKit Admin Panel
 Our Employee Management System incorporates the AdminKit Admin Panel to streamline administrative tasks.
 AdminKit is a flexible and modern admin dashboard template built with Bootstrap and other front-end technologies.
-Its customizable components and UI elements enable efficient management of various HRMS functionalities.
+Its customizable components and UI elements enable efficient management of various EMS functionalities.

 Get it from here: **[AdminKit](https://adminkit.io/)**